EB5 Affiliate Network State of Tennessee Regional Center

 Our Tennessee EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 Regional Center with geographic coverage of all 95 counties in the state of Tennessee.

-The EB-5 Regional Center Program has been endorsed by Tennessee Governor Rick Scott, Senator Bill Nelson, Senator Marco Rubio, and several United States Congressmen representing districts within the state of Tennessee as a great opportunity for the United States economy and for foreign investors looking to immigrate to the United States of America and invest in a USCIS-approved Tennessee EB-5 regional center such as the EB5 Affiliate Network State of Tennessee Regional Center.
+The EB-5 Regional Center Program has been endorsed by Tennessee Governor Bill Lee, Senator Marsha Blackburn, Senator Bob Corker, Senator Lamar Alexander, and several United States Congressmen representing districts within the state of Tennessee as a great opportunity for the United States economy and for foreign investors looking to immigrate to the United States of America and invest in a USCIS-approved Tennessee EB-5 regional center such as the EB5 Affiliate Network State of Tennessee Regional Center.

 Tennessee: Population and Income Demographics